alessio29/savagebot/README.md

 ```

 ## Add new characters
-A new contendent joins the frey?
+A new contendent joins the fray?
 Well, simply deal them a card with `di`.
 ```
 !di Scrooge
 ```